Mille Bornes: Play

 The deck is shuffled and six cards are dealt to each player; the remainder becomes a draw pile and a discard pile forms next to it.
-Each player's turn begins with a draw of one card and a play of one card, so that each player always holds six cards at the end of their turn.
+Each player's turn begins with a draw of one card and a play of one card, so each player always holds six cards at the end of their turn.
 The game is typically played with four players divided into two teams.

 Player tableau

 Each player (or team) builds a tableau to display the cards played to the other player(s) or team.
 In the four-player, two-team game, two players are responsible for a single tableau.
 The example shows a single typical tableau midway through a hand.
-The tableau is divided into battle, speed, distance, and safety areas; cards in the battle and speed areas are stacked so that only the top card shows.
+The tableau is divided into battle, speed, distance, and safety areas; cards in the battle and speed areas are stacked so only the top card shows.